forensic-architecture/devops/provision/docs/aws-account-readme.md

 Follow the instructions here: [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) and for the AWS Credentials pay special attention to the section 'To create access keys for an IAM user'.

-You should no be able to follow the instructions in [terraform_readme.md](terraform_readme.md) to provision your infrastructure.
+You should now be able to follow the instructions in [terraform_readme.md](terraform_readme.md) to provision your infrastructure.